avladimirn/unlimited-onlyoffice-package-builder/README-BUILD-NEWER-VERSIONS.md

 ### Docker setup

-*Note: The commands for this Docker setup need to be run as either root user or a user that it's part of the sudo group, usually the admin user.*
+*Note: The commands for this Docker setup need to be run as either  user or a user that it's part of the sudo group, usually the admin user.*

 #### Install docker prerequisites